nicholasung/DiscordEmoteBot/README.md

 - Add your bots token to the .env file
 - run ``` docker build --build-arg TOKEN=$(grep TOKEN .env | cut -d '=' -f2) -t discordemotebot . ```
-- to start run ```docker run discordemotebot```
+- to start run ```docker run discordemotebot``` (Alternatively.
+You can use Docker-Compose in the main directory